 Su Nuraxi Nuraghi complex at BaruminiInland, at the height of Oristano, lies the largest and most important Nuraghi complex on the island: Su Nuraxi.
 This archaeological highlight is one kilometre away from the small village of Barumini.

 Good to know:Unfortunately, it is not possible to visit alone; only accompanied groups are permitted.

 The Roman ruins of Tharros and NoraA visit to the two ancient Roman cities of Tharros on the west coast near Oristano and Nora on the south coast near Pula is more than worth it, and not just to see the ruins.
 Both also overlook stunning turquoise waters and idyllic beaches.

-The Roman church of Saccargia, one of Europe’s architectural jewels, is to be found in Sassari amongst the lush plains of Codrongianus in northern Sardinia.
+The Basilica of the Holy Trinity of SaccargiaA gem of European architecture: near Sassari in northern Sardinia lies the Romanesque church of Saccargia.
 Historical sources date the church back to the year 1114.
-Its incomparable façade owes its majesty to the array of white and black stones, replicating the style of Tuscan architecture to be found in Pisa, Lucca and Pistoia.
-The church’s inner walls of apse were painted with frescoes in the 13th century.
+Its incomparable façade is made up of an array of white and black stones, which reflect the style of Tuscan architecture from Pisa, Lucca and Pistoia.
+The inner walls of the apse were adorned with frescoes in the 13th century.